happypandax/happypandax/docs/_sources/index.rst.txt

 .. warning::

-    This is project is under heavy development and is not ready for deployment.
+    This is project is under heavy development.
     If you want to speed up the development, please consider :ref:`Contributing`.

 Happypanda X user guide